stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 ## Add the Stormpath PHP SDK to your Project

-The [Stormpath PHP SDK](https://github.com/stormpath/stormpath-sdk-php) is built upon the Zend Framework.
-In order to add it to your application, you'll need to use Composer:
+In order to add the [Stormpath PHP SDK](https://github.com/stormpath/stormpath-sdk-php) to your application, you'll need to use Composer:

-1. Navigate to your project folder.
-If you're new to Zend, consider cloning the [Zend skeleton application](https://github.com/zendframework/ZendSkeletonApplication) and using that as your first project.

-2. Copy the "test" and "src" folders provided in the SDK into the "module/Application" folder of your project.
-Likewise, copy the "vendor" folder to your project root.

-3. Modify your project's "composer.json" to add in the dependencies found in the SDK's "composer.json".
+1. Modify your project's "composer.json" to add in the following dependencies:

-4. Install dependencies via Composer
+		"require": {
+            "stormpath/sdk": "1.0.*@beta"
+        }

+2. On your project root, install the SDK with the its dependencies:

         $ php composer.phar install